LandRegistry/address-search-api/README.md

     pip install -r requirements_test.txt
 ```

+## Importing data

-To run it, run the following from a shell:
+To import data, run the following from a shell:

 ```
     workon address-search-api
+    source environment.sh
-    python import.py /path/to/addressbase_file.csv -n localhost:4900
+    python import.py /path/to/addressbase_file.csv
 ```

+## Deleting the index

+During development it's occasionally useful to delete the elasticsearch index.
+To do so, use this command:

+curl -XDELETE $ELASTIC_SEARCH_ENDPOINT/landregistry

+## Run the tests

 To run unit tests, cd into the address-search-api directory and run `lr-run-unit-tests`.